Tahir Dawar

-Mohammad Tahir Khan Dawar (طاہر داوڑ; طاهر داوړ) was a Pakistani police officer and Pashto poet who was abducted from Islamabad on October 26, 2018 and then tortured and killed.
-His body was found on November 13, 2018 by the locals in the Dur Baba District of Nangarhar Province, Afghanistan, close to the Torkham border crossing.
+Mohammad Tahir Khan Dawar (طاہر داوڑ; طاهر داوړ) was a Pakistani police officer who was abducted from Islamabad on 26 October 2018 and then tortured and killed.
+His body was found on 13 November 2018 by the locals in the Dur Baba District of Nangarhar Province, Afghanistan, close to the Torkham border crossing.
 His postmortem report revealed he had no marks of bullet injury, but was rather killed by excessive torture during captivity.
 He was kept hungry and thirsty for several days, and his legs and arms were broken.
 He had died a few days before his body was found.

-Iftikhar Durrani, the spokesperson of prime minister Imran Khan, laughed away Tahir's kidnapping report in a Voice of America interview on October 28, alleging that Tahir was not abducted but was safe in Peshawar.
+Iftikhar Durrani, the spokesperson of prime minister Imran Khan, laughed away Tahir's kidnapping report in a Voice of America interview on 28 October, alleging that Tahir was not abducted but was safe in Peshawar.
 After the discovery of his dead body, some Pakistani officials, including the Pakistan Army spokesman Major General Asif Ghafoor, expressed concerns for a possible involvement of foreign hands behind the murder.
 A joint investigation team was formed by the government to probe the murder, but Tahir's family criticized the government for the lack of progress in the investigation.

 Tahir's family, as well as several politicians and activists, demanded that the murder should be investigated through an international commission because the case involved two countries.
 The Pashtun Tahafuz Movement (PTM) held countrywide protests against the murder.
 His family also complained that the Pakistani government made no serious efforts to recover Tahir while he was missing for more than two weeks.